Course Outline

 Machine Translated

-Much practical exercises and a course structure that allows for better absorption of new knowledge
+The practical exercises and structured course allow for better acquisition of new knowledge

 Marcin Kadziorski - Atos Global Delivery Center Polska Sp.
 Z o.o.
 Sp.
 K